 - (a) Permitted uses.
-The following uses shall be permitted in the R-1 District: - (1) One single-family dwelling per lot; - (2) Accessory buildings and uses; - (3) Child day care homes for twelve (12) children or less; - (4) Special care facilities for six (6) or fewer persons; and - (5) Manufactured homes consistent with Chapter 14 of Title 8 of this Code, and - (6) Accessory dwelling units on sites that contain an existing attached or detached single-family dwelling, subject to the standards of Article 4.5. - (b) Conditional uses.
-Conditional uses allowed in the R-1 District, subject to obtaining a use permit, shall be as follows: - (1) Churches and schools; - (2) Parks and playgrounds; - (3) Landscaped public or private parking lots when adjacent to any C District; - (4) Crop and tree farming; - (5) Mobile home parks; - (6) Second dwelling units pursuant to Article 4.5 of this chapter;
+The following uses shall be permitted in the R-1 District: - (1) One single-family dwelling per lot; - (2) Accessory buildings and uses; - (3) Child day care homes for twelve (12) children or less; - (4) Special care facilities for six (6) or fewer persons; - (5) Manufactured homes consistent with Chapter 14 of Title 8 of this Code; - (6) Indoor or outdoor cultivation of cannabis for personal use as an accessory use to a primary dwelling unit, subject to the standards contained in Article 48 of this chapter; and - (7) Accessory dwelling units and junior accessory dwelling units on sites that include a proposed or existing attached or detached single family dwelling, subject to the standards of Article 4.5.